mdaizovi/ai_voice_assistant/README.md

 # AWS Lex Whatsapp Voice BFF
 whatsapp voice message -> twillio -> EP -> AWS Lex

+# CURRENT STATUS
+95% done but i can't get the damn but to understand the audio.
+It sends me the same question back. so annoying, it recognizes I'm sending audio, it responds in audio, but it's the question i just answered, not the nxt question.
+I"m dying I don't now what's wrong and it's driving me up the wall.

 ## Why?
 The reason for this chain is that the Lex-> Twillio -> Whatsapp integration doesn't support audio messages out-of-the box.
 If you set up a Whatsapp conversation between you and your twillio number/Lex bot, and you send it an audio message, you will get "Input message cannot be empty".
 If you set up an AWS lambda, it won't even be triggered.
 I don't know exactly where the chain breaks, but it breaks somewhere.